Arab Argentines

-Arab Argentine refers to Argentine citizens or residents whose ancestry traces back to various waves of immigrants, largely of Arab ethnic, cultural and linguistic heritage and/or identity originating mainly from what is now Lebanon and Syria, but also some individuals from the twenty-two countries which comprise the Arab world such as Palestine, Egypt and Morocco.
+Arab Argentine refers to Argentine citizens or residents whose ancestry traces back to various waves of immigrants, largely of Arab ethnic, cultural and linguistic heritage and/or identity originating mainly from what is now Lebanon and Syria (mainly descendants of Arab Christians).
+It also includes, individuals from the twenty-two countries which comprise the Arab world such as Palestine, Egypt and Morocco.
 Arab Argentines are one of the largest Arab diaspora groups in the world.